It’s Not A Beer!

 Where we are now

-We have over fifty organizations participating in the IPA.
+We have over sixty organizations participating in the IPA.

 We have four executed agreements with health plans, and expect this to grow.